sunilson/Unidirectional-ViewModel/README.md

 ## Middleware

 If you want to do something everytime the state changes inside the ViewModel you can add a `MiddleWare` via the `registerMiddleWare(middleWare: MiddleWare<State>)` method.
 Everytime the state changes, all registered middlewares will be notified about the new state in the order they were added.
 This way you can for example attach a logger to the state of the ViewModel.
+Also, every `MiddleWare` needs to return a `State` object which will be passed to the next `MiddleWare`, so they could do some alteration before the next step is executed.
 Example:

 ```
 registerMiddleWare { state ->
+  //Execute your operations
   Log.d(MY_LOG_TAG, "The state changed: $state"}

+  //Return new or unchanged state
+  state
 }
 ```